cryptoalgebra/Algebra/docs/Contracts/Core/interfaces/IAlgebraFactory.md

 ```
 **Selector**: `0x25b355d6`

-Returns the default communityFee and tickspacing
+Returns the default communityFee, tickspacing, fee and communityFeeVault for pool

 **Returns:**